 IFP has long-term relations with Dutch, Swedish and Danish art organizations through which artists can apply for residency.
 In addition IFP also accepts application from artists, architects and designers from anywhere with specific proposals which share interest with IFP and can be a match with our research-based, interdisciplinary agenda.
 Proposals related to space, territory, urbanity, architecture, design and the environment are firstly considered, linked with performativity is a plus.

-As the mission statement suggests, IFP has a specific interest in research that proposes cross-disciplinary strategies to collect information, read or produce work or artistic/architectural experiment.
+Research that proposes cross-disciplinary strategies to collect information, read or produce work or artistic experiment.
 IFP also opens up for research in disciplines other than the arts that can provide the contemporary arts with new insights, modes of thinking and/or research strategies.
-Residency proposals should show a link with the local China/Beijing context without being limited to it.
+Residency proposals for China show a link with the local context without being limited to it.

 For all residencies, IFP provides a complete infrastructure which includes accommodation, studio, assistant(s), artistic supervision and support.
 IFP currently only review applications through the application procedures of our respective partnership organizations, or through recommendations.
 For more information please contact us directly.